Elko: Wander in a Weekend

 After a long day, you’ve earned yourself a table at Luther’s Sports Bar & Grill for some hot, greasy grub and cold drinks over which to toast your amazing northeastern Nevada experience.

 There are a few places to rest your weary head in Wells, including the more modern Super 8 Motel.
 However, more adventurous options await at either campground up at Angel Lake.
-If you have an extra day, consider pushing on the extra hour and forty-five minutes and keep those western vibes going at Cottonwood Guest Ranch, a working horse and cattle ranch that gives guests a chance to fish, mountain bike, bird watch, and relax in a truly beautiful setting.
+If you have an extra day, consider pushing on the extra hour and forty-five minutes and keep those western vibes going at Cottonwood Ranch, a working horse and cattle ranch that gives guests a chance to fish, mountain bike, bird watch, take guided snowmobile tours, and relax in a truly beautiful setting.

 Waking up in Wells?
 For breakfast, stop by Bella’s Restaurant & Espresso.
 With a mission to serve homestyle breakfast, lunch, and dinner made from scratch, you’re guaranteed a good meal before hitting I-80 westbound.
 But if you’re not yet ready to be all the way back home, the Wells area has you covered.